rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-Since a message doesn't have a user entity in your model (here sample data), the default resolver doesn't work.
+Since a message doesn't have a user entity in your model, the default resolver doesn't work.
 You need to set up an explicit resolver for it.

 {{< highlight javascript "hl_lines=20 21 22 23 24" >}}
 const resolvers = {